-The 2010: The KHSAA State Golf Championships since 2010: The KHSAA State Volleyball headed back to By Championship since 2010: The KHSAA State Volleyball Tournament will return to a familiar venue in 2010 as the Association Board of Control approved Bellarmine University in Louisville as the bost site host site.
+Volleyball headed back to Bellarmine in 2010: The KHSAA State Volleyball Tournament will return to a familiar venue in 2010 as the Association Board of Control approved Bellarmine University in Louisville as the host site.

 Bellarmine has played host to the event on three occasions, most recently in 2008.